adrianmui/node_express_scratch/README.md

     - Hapi: server-side APIs, html rendering as well..(I HATE THIS)
     - Sails: opposite of Express.
 Sails is like Ruby, has ORM, pretty much full BE stack.
 Doesn't have much support tho.
     - Koa: created generator-based API.
 Nowadays uses promises and asynch requests.
+* change the request response headers to provide more security
+* using Grunt (alt: gulp[newer], webpack[js recompile, but u can combine it w/grunt], etc)
+    - because of its specialty in synchronous tasks.
+    - tons of plugins